OpenShiftDemos/demo-guide/docs/openshift-pipelines.md

 Tekton makes it easier to deploy across multiple cloud providers or hybrid environments.
 By leveraging the Custom Resource Definitions (CRDs) in Kubernetes, Tekton uses the Kubernetes control plane to run pipeline tasks.
-By using standard industry specifications, Tekton provides reusable definitions of a cicd pipeline-as-code.
+By using standard industry specifications, Tekton provides reusable definitions of a CI/CD pipeline-as-code.

 There are also public libraries of ready-to-use Tekton Tasks that help speed-up the creation of pipelines, such as:
 * [OpenShift Pipelines Tasks Catalog](https://github.com/openshift/pipelines-catalog)